open-cogsci/osdoc/content/boks/07-timing.md

 As explained on [Wikipedia][wikipedia-precision], there is a conceptual difference between the 'precision' and the 'accuracy' of a measurement.
 The accuracy of a system reflects the extent to which the measured value corresponds to the true value, i.e. is unbiased.
 The precision of a system reflects the extent to which measurements are constant, i.e. have little variability.

-In virtually all circumstances, the temporal precision of response measurements is far more important than the precision, because variability is what reduces statistical power.
-This situation is fortunate, because establishing the precision of the Boks is easier than establishing its accuracy.
+In virtually all circumstances, the temporal precision of response measurements is far more important than the accuracy, because variability is what reduces statistical power.
+This is fortunate, because establishing the precision of the Boks is easier than establishing its accuracy.
 The variability in the minimum response latency is a test of *precision*, and is in the order of microseconds (on our reference system), The absolute error in photodiode responses to a white display is a test of *accuracy* (of both the Boks and display presentation), and is in the the order of hundreds of microseconds (on our reference system).

 Benchmarks {#benchmarks}
 ----------